 Date Written: March 27, 2020

-Imagine a regime whose fundamental law is only to be found in ancient archives, whose mysterious contents take years to unearth, layer by layer.
-Each new discovery brings about a revolution, as large bodies of established law are unexpectedly discarded and others, previously rejected, spring back into life as the scholars revise earlier conclusions.
-The operations of government are in constant confusion and disarray.
-And this state of affairs is likely to persist indefinitely.
+Imagine a regime whose fundamental law is only to be found in ancient archives.
+Their mysterious contents take years to unearth, layer by layer.
+With new discoveries, bodies of established law are unexpectedly invalidated and discarded.
+Others, previously rejected, spring back into life as the scholars revise earlier conclusions.
+The operations of government are in constant confusion.
+This state of affairs is likely to persist indefinitely.

 That doesn’t sound attractive, does it?
-But that is where some prominent strands of modern originalist constitutional theory would lead us.
+But that is where a prominent strand of modern originalist constitutional theory would lead us.
 This essay is a critique of originalist methodology.
 But the deepest flaw in this program is not its methodological errors, but its weird political ideal.

 Keywords: Originalism, Constitutional Law, William Baude, Stephen Sachs, Corpus linguistics